Set up AWS CloudTrail and GuardDuty connectors.

 -

-For Custom trust policy, in the text box, add the following JSON:
+For Custom trust policy, in the text box, add the following JSON, making sure to replace

 "Version": "2012-10-17",